-Leprosy patients must be treated with a combination of drugs; this is known as Multi-Drug Therapy or MDT.
-The treatment varies according to whether you have classified the patient PB or MB.
+Leprosy patients must be treated with a combination of drugs, known as Multi-Drug Therapy or MDT.
+The treatment duration varies according to whether the patient is PB or MB.
+New Guidelines from WHO in 2018 recommend the same three drugs for all cases, to be given for 6 months to PB cases and for 12 months to MB cases.